ooloth/dotfiles/README.md

 4. Repeat (3) until everything is up to date

+5. Open the App Store and sign in

 ## Installation

 To set up your Mac, run the following command: